TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 To get started, you'll want to create a new markdown file (i.e. `python.md`) using the [CODE_ARTICLE_TEMPLATE][40].

+Make sure you populate the top section (aka the Front Matter) before you're done.

 In the `## <Sample Program> in <Language>`, you'll want to break down and explain your code snippet.